Scottish Norwegian Society

 and Sankthans (mid-summer celebration).

 In addition (in normal times), we have our very popular Julebasar (Christmas fair) on the third Saturday of November, and our Juletrefest on the first Sunday of December, the 2nd - a family Christmas party for adults as much as children.
-But until we have control over the CoVid-19 pandemic, these face-to-face events will be postponed.
+But until we have control over the CoVid-19 pandemic, these face-to-face events are cancelled so far.

 However, we will still be putting on online virtual events on Zoom.
 The full programme will be available as soon as the council have been able to arrange it.